Price comparison from over 24,000 stores worldwide

 So, despite the arrival of the Mac Studio, there has been a gap in Apple’s lineup.
 While the MacBook Pro has offered an M1 Pro and now an M2 Pro chip, there was no desktop Mac with such a chip until now.
 In January 2023, Apple introduced a new M2 Pro Mac mini.
 It’s the Mac we have been waiting for ever since Apple introduced the M1 Mac mini in November 2020 but left the higher-end Intel model around.

 Now that we have the M2 Pro Mac mini, is the Mac Studio a less attractive proposition?
-Should you avoid the M1 Max Mac Studio and wait for Apple to introduce a version with the M2 Max chip?
+Should you avoid the M1 Max Mac Studio and wait for Apple to introduce a version with the M2 Max chip in a new Mac Studio?
 Read on to get all the answers.

 We love the price of the M1 Max Mac Studio.
 At $1,999/£1,999, it costs $1,500/£1,300 less than the M1 Max variant of the 16-inch MacBook Pro.
 At that price, there is more than enough left over to buy a monitor, keyboard, and mouse.